1) What is the new Public Charge rule?

 It’s a new U.S. Department of Homeland Security rule that will make it harder for people to go through the lawful immigration process and get a green card (also known as Lawful Permanent Resident status or LPR).
 The rule governs under what conditions immigration authorities can turn down a person’s application for lawful immigration status.
 Specifically, the rule allows denial of a person’s application if they would rely too much on government support, what historically was known as being a “public charge.”

-Since the 1990s, only total reliance on government cash assistance, or total reliance on government institutional care (such as a nursing home) would bar a prospective immigrant.
+Since 1999, only two public benefits would bar a prospective immigrant: (a) total reliance on government cash assistance or (b) total reliance on government institutional care (such as a nursing home).
+But the federal administration wants to make big changes.

-Narrowly, the rule applies to any immigrant trying to get a green card (Lawful Permanent Resident status), or any person seeking a visa to enter the U.S. from another country on or after October 15, 2019.
-Applications for green cards submitted before that date will be subject to the “old” rule.
+Narrowly, the public charge rule applies to any immigrant trying to get a green card (Lawful Permanent Resident status), or any person seeking a visa to enter the U.S. from another country.

-The new Public Charge rule does NOT apply to:
+The public charge test does NOT apply to:

 - Lawful Permanent Resident status (green card holders) applying for citizenship

 - Several humanitarian categories, including Violence Against Women Act (VAWA) petitioners, domestic violence and human trafficking survivors (U or T visa)

 - Special Immigrant Juvenile status (used for children in foster care)